-5. Paw Retractable Hands Free Dog Leash
+5. Paw Retractable Hands-Free Dog Leash

-The Paw Lifestyles Retractable Hands Free Dog Leash is different from previous ones because it does not attach directly to a bike.
+The Paw Lifestyles Retractable Hands-Free Dog Leash is different from previous ones because it does not attach directly to a bike.
 Instead, it attaches to a waist belt, so you can have the hands-free freedom to do various activities besides riding your bike, like running.
 It also includes a small pouch on the band to store your phone, money, dog treats, etc. If you run or ride your bike at night, the reflective stitching will keep you visible to cars and other people.

-Although there are a couple of clips that allow you keep your dog nearby or farther off, there isn’t enough versatility in length, as your dog will either be way too close or much too far away.
+Although there are a couple of clips that allow you to keep your dog nearby or farther off, there isn’t enough versatility in length, as your dog will either be way too close or much too far away.
 The belt also tends to loosen as you run or as your dog pulls, so you’ll have to re-tighten it occasionally.

 6. Primal Pet Gear Dog Leash